eli64s/python_outlook_email_parser/README.md

 The code can be broken down into the following 3 sections:

     1. Data mine Outlook to collect all Travel Waiver emails
-    2. Create classes/functions to parse data from email
+    2. Create classes/functions to parse email data
     3. Iterate over the data set to clean and structure it

 Over time, the collection of this data may yield some interesting insights into events that impact travel.